-Allowable Place of Service: 11-Office; 12-Home; 21- Inpatient Hospital(); 99-Other
+Service Unit - 15 minutes Age Limits & Funding: Consolidated, Community Living & P/FDS Waivers: 21-120 years old; Base Funding: 0-120 years old Allowable Place of Service: 11-Office; 12-Home; 21- Inpatient Hospital($^{\bigcirc}$); 99-Other (Community)

-Procedure Allowable Service Level Service Description Code Modifiers

-HCSIS Description W8996 [⊕] Behavioral Supports - Level 2 This service includes functional assessment; the development of strategies to support the individual based upon assessment; and the provision of training to individuals, staff, relatives, and caregivers.
+Procedure Code Allowable Service Level Service Description Modifiers HCSIS Description W8996 () Behavioral Supports - Level 2 This service includes functional assessment; the development of strategies to support the individual based upon assessment; and the provision of training to individuals, staff, relatives, and caregivers.
 The individual's family members, staff, or others involved in the individual's life may be included in Behavior Support activities.
-Behavioral Supports-Level 2-Initial/Ongoing U1 Staffing Ratio 1:1 Enhanced Communication Service - This modifier should be utilized with the procedure code above for the direct provision of this service.
+Behavioral Supports-Level 2-Initial/Ongoing Staffing Ratio 1:1 U1 Enhanced Communication Service - This modifier should be utilized with the procedure code above for the direct provision of this service.
 It signifies that the individual has been assessed as needing this service by staff proficient in Sign Language.
 ODP must approve the modifier prior to a contract being created in HCSIS for the service with the U1 modifier.

-Section 14.3: Benefits Counseling
+Section 14.4: Benefits Counseling

-Benefits Counseling is a direct service designed to inform, and answer questions from, an individual about competitive integrated employment and how and whether it will result in increased economic self-sufficiency and/or net financial benefit through the use of various work incentives.
-Through an accurate individualized assessment, this service provides information to the individual regarding the full array of available work incentives for essential benefit programs including Supplemental Security Income, SSDI, Medicaid, Medicare, housing subsidies and food stamps.
+Benefits Counseling includes direct and indirect activities designed to inform, and answer questions from, an individual about competitive integrated employment and how and whether it will result in increased economic self-sufficiency and/or net financial benefit through the use of various work incentives.
+Through an accurate individualized assessment, this service provides information to the individual regarding the full array of available work incentives for essential benefit programs including Supplemental Security Income, SSDI, Medicaid, Medicare, housing subsidies and Supplemental Nutrition Assistance Program.